rvenet/RVENet-Demo/README.md

 The purpose of this repository is to enable the testing of our deep learning model that was developed for estimating right ventricular ejection fraction (RVEF) from 2D apical 4-chamber view echocardiographic videos.
 For detailed information about our model and the entire data analysis pipeline, please refer to the following paper:

 > [**Deep Learning-Based Prediction of Right Ventricular Ejection Fraction Using 2D Echocardiograms**](https://rvenet.github.io/dataset/)<br/>
-  Márton Tokodi, Bálint Magyar, András Soós, Masaaki Takeuchi, Máté Tolvaj, Bálint K. Lakatos, Tetsuji Kitano, Yosuke Nabeshima, Alexandra Fábián, Mark B. Szigeti, András Horváth, Béla Merkely, and Attila Kovács. (<b>under review</b>)
+  Márton Tokodi, Bálint Magyar, András Soós, Masaaki Takeuchi, Máté Tolvaj, Bálint K. Lakatos, Tetsuji Kitano, Yosuke Nabeshima, Alexandra Fábián, Mark B. Szigeti, András Horváth, Béla Merkely, and Attila Kovács. <b>JACC Cardiovasc Imaging</b> (2023)

 ## Clinical Significance